 The question: What happens when design is applied to an existing object in order to improve it in every possible way?

-The statement: We have created a winter hat that we believe is be the world’s best.
-It not only performs better than others, it is socially responsible, taking absolute care that making it doesn’t cause harm along the way (no matter the cost).
+The statement: We have created a winter hat that we believe is the world’s best.
+It not only performs better than others, it is also socially responsible, taking absolute care that making it doesn’t cause harm (no matter the cost).

-The Frontier Tuque is our first venture project.
+The Frontier Tuque is our first venture.
 It stands for quality over affordability as a way of understanding the hidden systems of commerce around us.
-As much art project as viable commercial enterprise, it is an argument against disposable fashion and for a return to craftsmanship in every sense.
-It proclaims that design is far more than what a thing looks like.
-It is about it how it works, how it came to be, what it is made of, and who made it.
+As much art project as viable commercial enterprise, it is an argument against disposable fashion and for a return to craftsmanship—in every sense.
+It proclaims that design is far more than what a thing looks like; it’s about how it works, how it came to be, what it is made of, and who made it.

-For the launch of this first venture, we created an exhibition and pop-up event at Rally Ossington in Toronto.
-We knew we needed to tell the full story of how this project came to be.
-A gallery exhibition became the perfect method to do so.
+For the launch of this venture, we created an exhibition and pop-up event at Rally Ossington in Toronto.
+We knew we needed to tell the project’s story and a gallery exhibition became the perfect method to do so.